Skip to main content

 "She is never annoyed by me.
 But it looks like someone is intimidated by his wife."
 Pratap gave him a cold stare as he walked out of his office.

 "So you think I should do something for him?"
 Ajabdeh asked cluelessly.
-It was a Sunday evening and she was at the terrace with Shakti as usual for their Sunday evening pizza and board games.
-"Yes," Shakti said rolling his dice.
+It was a Sunday evening, and she was on the terrace with Shakti as usual for their Sunday evening pizza and board games.
+"Yes," Shakti said, rolling his dice.
 "He has done so much for you.
 And you never got to spend any time alone.
 You both deserve to enjoy the wedding.
 That includes days leading up to the wedding."

 "What?"
 Ajabdeh narrowed her eyes.
 "What is it?"

-"When he asked you for a treat he meant he wants to go out alone with you on a date."
+"When he asked you for a treat, he meant he wanted to go out alone with you on a date."
 Ajabdeh's heart made a funny leap at his words.
 "And you dragged me along.
 God forbid, you turned it into a meeting."
 He was amused.

 "Umm… but what if it's awkward?"
 She looked unsure.